By Bradley Hatchett – Founder of Network My Club

 Zoom has a part to play in online networking events.
 We’ve delivered many events on Zoom.
-But moved to Remo as we felt we were trying to ‘bend it’ to work as a networking tool.
+But moved to Remo as we felt we were trying to bend Zoom to work as a networking tool.
 It made for an effective conversational event in small groups, but trying to replicate the feel of a large scale in person networking event just wasn’t working.

 My advice as an organiser of a Zoom event?
-They are more effective and manageable with smaller numbers.
+They’re more effective and manageable with smaller numbers.
 Anything over 20 people and you have people over multiple screens and your break out room management skills need to be tip top!